MALAII/LEARN-REACT/README.md

            1.returns only one parent element
            2.embedded js using {}
            3.inline styles -- {{}}
-           4. use "className" instead of  using "class"
+           4. using  "className" instead of  using "class"
-           5. Use camelCase for event handlers and attributes -(onClick) 5.create a folder inside src as components (parsel casing ) inside that file - Greetings. import it in app
+           5. Using camelCase for event handlers and attributes -(onClick) 5.create a folder inside src as components (parsel casing ) inside that file - Greetings. import it in app
            6. props - it is a property used to pass data from parent component to the child component